Random coalescing geodesics in first-passage percolation: Properties of random coalescing geodesics

 It remains to conclude that the set of limiting directions of $G$ is almost surely constant.
-Since the set of limiting directions is a (closed) interval, it suffices to show that $x$ is a limiting point with probability 0 or 1.
-Assume that $x$ is a limiting point of $G$ with positive probability.
-Then, by the ergodic theorem, $x$ is a limiting point for $G(y)$ for some $y\in\Z^2$ with probability one.
-But $G(0)$ and $G(y)$ coalesce, so $x$ is a limiting point also for $G(0)$.
+Since the set of directions is a closed interval, it suffices to show that the endpoints of this interval are deterministic.
+We first claim that for any interval $I$ we have

+To see this, note that the left-hand side and the ergodic theorem gives a density of points for which $\dir(G(v))$ intersects $I$.
+Since $G(v)$ and $G(0)$ coalesce, the implication follows.

+Now, either $\arc(\rho_G)$ is a single point, in which case there is nothing to prove, or we can find a nested deterministic sequence of closed intervals $I_0\supseteq I_1\supseteq I_2\supseteq\ldots$ as follows: Let $I_0=\arc(\rho_G)$, and in each step we obtain $I_k$ from $I_{k-1}$ by splitting it in half and choosing the counterclockwise-most interval which has non-empty intersection with $\dir(G)$ with positive probability.
+By~\eqref{mendoza-implication}, these sets intersect $\dir(G)$ with probability one.
+The intersection of these intervals contains a unique point which is the counterclockwise-most point in $\arc(\rho_G)$ to be contained in $\dir(G)$.
+By an analogous argument we find also the clockwise-most element of $\dir(G)$.